-The following is only one source of information regarding a student's program of study for a B.A. in political science.
+The following is only one source of information regarding a student's program of study for a B.S. in Accounting.
 Note: Some courses required in the major will also fulfill requirements for the General Education Curriculum.
-Students should always meet with a faculty advisor for information on course scheduling, rotation, and selection and for planning an effective and efficient program of study.
+Students should always meet with a faculty advisor for information on course scheduling, rotation, and selection and for planning the most effective and efficient program of study.
+In addition to the General Education Curriculum and Business core requirements, the student must successfully complete the following: